ashvardanian/SimSIMD/README.md

 ## Available Metrics

-In the C99 interface all function are prepended with `simsimd_` namespace prefix.
+In the C99 interface, all functions are prepended with the `simsimd_` namespace prefix.
-Signature defines the number of arguments:
+The signature defines the number of arguments:

 - two pointers, and length,
 - two pointers.

-The latter is obviously intended for cases, where the number of dimensions is hard-coded.
+The latter is intended for cases where the number of dimensions is hard-coded.
-Constraints define the limitations on the number of dimensions that an argument vector can have.
+Constraints define the limitations on the number of dimensions an argument vector can have.

 | Name                    | Signature | ISA Extesion |  Constraints   |
 | :---------------------- | :-------: | :----------: | :------------: |